mathy353/ridrapp/README.md

 - Allow user to pay for all combined services with one virtual wallet

 ### Tech
-We are making good use of a variety of APIs and libraries to aid our development
+We are making good use of a variety of APIs and libraries to aid our development:
 - [Materialize](http://materializecss.com/)
 - [Google Maps API](https://developers.google.com/maps/documentation/javascript/)
 - [Google Directions API](https://developers.google.com/maps/documentation/directions/)